jmares/tweeps/README.md

 As this is a small project it requires only a small database, and for this SQLite is the ideal solution.

-The databases contains two tables, which are identical except for the name: friends and followers.
+The databases contains two tables, which are identical except for the name: *friends* and *followers*.

 According to Twitter: a friend is someone you follow and a follower is someone who follows you.

 Why do I use two tables if they are identical?
 A one-table solution is a possibility.
 However, using two tables seems like a good excuse to practise left and right (outer) joins.
 Who follows me that I don't follow back and vice-versa.

+The CREATE statements for the two table:

 ```sql
 CREATE TABLE IF NOT EXISTS followers(